Kids and Teens

 - Fun and engaging furniture and relaxed environment to encourage teens to hang out and collaborate

-- iPads, iPad Minis, Chromebooks, and eReaders availabe for us in the Library
+- iPads, iPad Minis, Chromebooks, and eReaders available for us in the Library

 - Media gaming room and onsite snack bar